PDF OCR Scanner Guide: Extract Data from PDFs

 Now we’ll look at an example using py-tesseract that can perform OCR on PDF data.

 Py-tesseract is one of the most popular open-source tools that is used to perform OCR.
 It’s developed from and maintained by folks from Google.
 Today, Tesseract is one of the highly accurate OCR tools that’s available in multiple languages.
-However, to use Tesseract on PDF documents, we will need to perform some pre-processing steps.
+However, to use Tesseract OCR on PDF documents, we will need to perform some pre-processing steps.
 Firstly, we’ll need to convert the page content of PDF into an image and then pass it into the tesseract framework.

 Following is the Python code showing the same.